Miliyonayalew/Coding_With_UcheandMila/README.md

 # Coding_With_UcheandMila
-This project is intended for Mircoverse HTMLandCSS Project
+This is project is done by Uche and Mila for Microverse Program Application Process.
+If you want to vist the project click this link: https://miliyonayalew.github.io/Coding_With_UcheandMila/